We live and minister in the Enchanted Lake area of Kailua, Hawai'i and am well on our way to our 60th year!

-We have just celebrated our fiftieth year of ministry in the Enchanted Lake area of Kailua and we are looking forward to the next fifty.
-For a very detailed look at our past, get a cup of coffee and read on.
+For a detailed look at our past, grab a cup of coffee and read on.

 In 1956, the long-range planning committee of St. Christopher’s Episcopal church, Kailua, recommended that, “The Vestry approve the plan that we consider a mission near the Waimanalo-Kailua Road Junction and authorize the Long-Range Planning Committee to study the possible acquisition of the site.”